 Maintain software (in Java) that translates KOSMA protocols used by the German instruments to the SOFIA Command Language (SCL) used by SOFIA.

-Write middleware to marshal data from databases and large disk arrays to MATLAB processes on a cluster of machines and at the NASA Advanced Supercomputing (NAS) center using JMS to distribute the work.
+Wrote middleware (in Java) to marshal data from databases and large disk arrays to MATLAB processes on a cluster of machines and at the NASA Advanced Supercomputing (NAS) center using JMS to distribute the work.

 |5/2005 - 9/2006||

 Produced MH-E version 8.0, a major release.
 Rewrote and updated the manual (140 pages).
 MH-E is the Emacs interface to the MH mail system.